STAR-ZERO/XFunnyEditor/README.md

 ## Known Issues :(

-* To the strange behavior when used in conjunction with XVim.
 * Crash By using the XFunnyEditor setting screen in the except source code editor.
 * Occasional crash when you select the menu.